DevExpress-Examples/wpf-scheduler-load-data-on-demand/Readme.md

 This Scheduler control example only loads appointments that fall into the specified date interval.
 The solution consists of three parts.

 * _Shared_.
 This shared project contains the data and the view used by other projects.
 The view maps events to view model’s handlers.
+The events are mapped to the view model's handlers.
 * _CommonDbContext_.
 This project implements a `SchedulingViewModel` that uses a single `DbContext` for the application.
+The DbContext is initialized once the view model is initialized.
 * _DbContextPerRequest_.
 This project implements a `SchedulingViewModel` that creates a new `DbContext` per each request.
+The DbContext is initialized each time the [DataSource.FetchAppointments](https://docs.devexpress.com/WPF/DevExpress.Xpf.Scheduling.DataSource.FetchAppointments) event is fired.

+Additionally, the view integrates the scheduler with the [Date Navigator](https://docs.devexpress.com/WPF/401550/controls-and-libraries/scheduler/visual-elements/date-navigator) and [Resource Navigator](https://docs.devexpress.com/WPF/401575/controls-and-libraries/scheduler/visual-elements/resource-navigator).
+The view displays the result of the fetch events in the **Event Log** text box.

 ## Files to Review